stbnrivas/dataModels/specs/Parking/OffStreetParking/doc/spec.md

     -   Optional

 -   `maximumParkingDuration` : Maximum allowed stay at site, on a general basis, encoded as a ISO8601 duration.
-A `null` or empty value indicates an indefinite duration.
+An empty value or when non present indicates an indefinite duration.

     -   Attribute type: [Text](http://schema.org/Text)